gramuah/svc-uap/README.md

 # SVC for Unsupervised Temporal Action Proposals

-SVC-UAP model for unsupervised Temporal Action Proposals, which was presented [here](https://www.mdpi.com/1424-8220/20/10/2953/htm).
+SVC-UAP model for unsupervised Temporal Action Proposals, which was introduced in the following [paper](https://www.mdpi.com/1424-8220/20/10/2953/htm).

 This project contains the code of the SVC-UAP model.
 We provide the best parameter configuration for ActivityNet1.3 and Thumos14 datasets, though you can try your own configuration.